lupyuen/pinephone-nuttx-usb/README.md

 | __Port USB0__ | USB-OTG-EHCI / OHCI | __`0x01C1` `A000`__ (USB_HCI0)
 | __Port USB1__ | USB-EHCI0 / OHCI0   | __`0x01C1` `B000`__ (USB_HCI1)

 -   Only Port USB0 supports [USB On-The-Go (OTG)](https://en.wikipedia.org/wiki/USB_On-The-Go).
-Which means that if we connect PinePhone to a computer, it will appear as a USB Drive.
+Which means if we connect PinePhone to a computer, it will appear as a USB Drive.
 (Assuming the right drivers are installed)

 -   Ports USB0 and USB1 both support [Enhanced Host Controller Interface (EHCI)](https://lupyuen.github.io/articles/usb2#appendix-enhanced-host-controller-interface-for-usb).
 Which will work only as a USB Host (not USB Device)